Banana Bread Chocolate Chip Cookies

 -

-In a separate bowl whisk together the flour, baking soda, cinnamon, nutmeg, and salt to evenly disperse the leavener and spices.
+In a separate bowl, whisk together the flour, baking soda, cinnamon, nutmeg, and salt until evenly combined.

 -

-Add the dry mix to the wet in two additions and fold gently until no dry streaks remain; stop the second you get there.
+Add the dry ingredients to the wet mixture and stir gently just until no streaks of dry flour remain.

 -